Last Updated on January 9, 2024 by Chuck Wilson

 - (Optional) Knifeless tape

 Knifeless Tape consists of carrier tape and an invisible high-strength filament which together are extremely flexible and turn smoothly along contours and edges of surfaces.
-The graphic film is placed over the tape and cut by pulling the filament through the film for a clean line.
+The vinyl graphics wrapping film is placed over the tape and cut by pulling the filament through the film for a clean line.

 Strip down the cart removing all of the hardware, lights, lenses, and other attachments that might get in the way.
 Remove the windshield and the top and get the golf cart stripped of anything that is not to get wrapped as much as you can.

-Sand down any rough spots or gouges in the surface of the body.
+Sand down any rough spots or gouges on the original finish of the entire vehicle.
 Try to get the surface as close to level as possible, remembering that dimples or bumps WILL show in the final product.

 Fill holes with Duraglas or Bondo Glass Filler and sand them smooth.
 Follow all directions that come with the product you choose to use.